AndreTeixeira1998/overleafwiki/Server-Pro:-SAML-Config.md

-# Sharelatex SAML
+# Overleaf SAML

-Available in ShareLaTeX Server Pro is the ability to use a SAML server to manage users.
+Available in Overleaf Server Pro is the ability to use a SAML server to manage users.

 # Configuration

-In Sharelatex Server Pro, the SAML auth module is configured via environment variables.
+In Overleaf Server Pro, the SAML auth module is configured via environment variables.

 Internally, the [passport-saml](https://github.com/bergie/passport-saml) module is used, and these config values are passed along to `passport-saml`.